New Tavern Fort: Ramparts and emplacements

-The fort is situated on the south bank of the River Thames and was intended to support the much older Tilbury Fort on the north bank.
+The fort is situated on the south bank of the River Thames, intended to support the much older Tilbury Fort on the north bank.
 The structure consists of a broad earthen rampart constructed in a zig-zag pattern, with a broad ditch in front of it.
 Eight emplacements, six of brick and two of concrete, are contained within the rampart with magazines underneath them.
 The interior of the fort - originally its parade ground - is occupied by a grass-covered lawn with flowerbeds, trees, ornamental bushes and a bandstand at the centre.

 The ramparts face the river and can be divided into three sectors.
 The northern sector, originally called the North Face, contains two concrete semi-circular emplacements in which two 6" breech-loading guns were installed in 1904.
 They are still occupied by guns of this type, though not the originals; this makes New Tavern Fort the only example in the UK of a fully re-armed two-gun 6" battery for breech-loading guns.
 A concrete fire position is located immediately to the west and the remains of its instrument pillar can still be seen.

 The middle sector - the easternmost part of the north rampart - was originally known as the Garden Face for its proximity to the gardens in the interior of the fort.
 It contains four brick emplacements built in 1868–72 to house rifled muzzle loader (RML) guns.
 One is protected by a thick iron shield with a gun-port in the middle, while the other three have unprotected open embrasures.
 All four are very well-preserved and still retain the rails on which the guns traversed.
 Doors on either side give access to the ammunition shafts which brought shells and cartridges up from the magazine.
 The shielded embrasure has been re-armed with an RML gun, making it a rare example of an embrasure of this type that has retained its original appearance.

 The southern sector of the rampart was known as the East Face, for its direction facing the river.
 It incorporates two small brick emplacements constructed in the 1860s.
 They originally housed a pair of traversing guns that fired en barbette.